blues/app-accelerators/48-water-quality-monitor/README.md

 ### Power

-Since we'll be powering several sensors and boards, it's a good idea to use an external power supply.
+Since we'll be powering several sensors and boards, you must use an external power supply.
 All the parts accept 5V power.
 We recommend using either a DC regulated bench power supply or a 5V DC wall wart and a [power jack adapter](https://www.amazon.com/gp/product/B01J1WZENK) to allow for breadboarding.
-We used a bench power supply, connecting the GND and minus ports and then wiring the minus and plus ports to the corresponding rails on a breadboard:
+If you go with a wall wart, be warned that the power supplied needs to be stable, as the analog sensors have tight tolerances around their power requirements (+/- 0.1 V).
+We used a bench power supply, connecting the minus and plus ports to the corresponding rails on a breadboard:

 <p align="center">
 <img src="images/power_supply_and_breadboard.jpg"/>